(Entering 2016-17 Season)

 Then came 2008-09 when those aformentioned streaks were extended to four after Fisher led SDSU to a 26-10 record and an appearance in the semifinals of the NIT.
 The 26 victories represented a new school record.

 Despite losing 4,291 career points from the 2008-09 squad, Fisher and the 2009-10 Aztecs made it a point to not have a drop off, even with six newcomers.
-San Diego State finished with a 25-9 record, won the MW tournament title and advanced to the NCAA tournament for the first time since 2006.
+San Diego State finished at 25-9, won the MW tournament title and advanced to the NCAA tourney for the first time since 2006.
 SDSU was led by freshman Kawhi Leonard, who became the first freshman in league history to be voted onto the all-conference first team, all while being named league freshman of the year and MW tournament MVP.

-All of the hard work from the aforementioned seasons paid off in 2010-11 when the Aztecs made the nation pay attention as they rattled off 20 straight wins to start the season.
+All of the hard work from the aforementioned seasons paid off in 2010-11 when the Aztecs made the nation pay attention as they rattled off 20 straight wins to start the year.

 When the dust settled, SDSU won the MW regular-season and tournament titles and earned the West Region's No. 2 seed in the NCAA tournament.
 The Aztecs won in the tournament for the first time in school history and advanced to the Sweet 16 before falling to the eventual national champion.
 Fisher guided San Diego State to a school-record 34 victories and finished the season ranked sixth in the AP and 11th in the Coaches' poll.

-Leonard, who led the team in scoring and rebounding, became an All-American and was drafted in the first round of the NBA Draft.
+Leonard became an All-American and was drafted in the first round of the NBA Draft.
 Seniors D.J.
-Gay, Malcolm Thomas and Billy White, meanwhile, earned all-conference honors in leading San Diego State, which sold out 13 home games and set a school record for attendance, to one of the finest seasons in Division I college basketball.
+Gay, Malcolm Thomas and Billy White, meanwhile, earned all-conference honors in leading San Diego State, which sold out 13 home games and set a school record for attendance, to one of the finest seasons in college basketball.

 "In my 40-plus years of teaching and coaching, I have never enjoyed a season more," Fisher said.
 "I believe that could be said for anybody who was involved in any aspect with our team.
 From every coach, to every player, to our students, to our alums and to the community, it was truly a season to remember and to reflect on with great pride.
 Everyone knew that something very significant and special occurred and everyone benefited."